Find Your Link.

 Work on one course at a time to help stay focused and ensure success

-Make 34% progress in class each week to keep on track to finish a course in 3 weeks (or 7% per day if you log in five days per week)
+Make 25% progress in class each week to keep on track to finish a course in one month (or 5% per day if you log in five days per week)

 Check in with a teacher for two-way communication twice per week